kexiZeroing/FE-Learning-notes/doc/inspiration.md

 However, I should remember what I have and lower expectations.
 Take a relief, I'm just a normal person who wants to be happy, make money, and not feel a void.
 No one can know everything.
 You don't need to learn and acquire every aspect, so just keep going at your pace.
 Furthermore, learning is not a direct and straight way.
 Interest, energy, time, and results are always fluctuating along with you.

+Dan Abramov has a blog [Things I Don’t Know as of 2018](https://overreacted.io/things-i-dont-know-as-of-2018)

 ## Inspiring
 - @kentcdodds @dan_abramov @dceddia about React
 - @umaar @stefanjudis @sulco recommended dev reources and TIL